ChrisEstanol/ce-blog/_posts/blog/2015-03-12-introduction-to-testing-with-rspec.md

 <img src="{{ site.baseurl }}/img/post/ajax-nested-table.gif" alt="Ajax nested table">

-I won't be getting into too much details about the app itself and we would be focusing on the test coverage.
+I won't be getting into too much details about the app itself and we would be focusing instead on the test coverage.
 If you want to have a look at the complete app you can check out the [repository on github](https://github.com/ChrisEstanol/ant).
+I have also added a set of seed data to make it more convenient.
+So if you run rake db:seed you will populate the db with some countries and cities.

 ### Why bothering with testing?